zainqureshi145/ratestask/Readme.md

 ```bash
 psql -U postgres -d rates -1 -f rates.sql
 ```
+## .env file

+Create a .env file in the root directory of the project which stores database username and password.

 ## Docker

 If you want to run it in a docker container: